qemu/qemu/docs/devel/multi-thread-tcg.rst

   - debugging operations (breakpoint insertion/removal)
   - some CPU helper functions
-  - linux-user spawning it's first thread
+  - linux-user spawning its first thread

 This is done with the async_safe_run_on_cpu() mechanism to ensure all vCPUs are quiescent when changes are being made to shared global